GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 Alternatively, because this only happens when an image needs to be resized, you could inform your uses that they <strong>must</strong> make sure they avatar conforms to the maximum allowed dimensions <em>before</em> they upload it.

 == Change Log ==
+2007-08-02 Ver.
+0.8   Added support for transparent GIFs and PNGs in resize routine.

 2007-07-23 Ver.
 0.7   Added admin page for configuration, added an unsharp mask function, changed
                       additional file layout to be more friendly to the Plugin Browser plugin.